ElemeFE/element/examples/docs/en-US/select.md

 ### Create new items
 Create and select new items that are not included in select options
 :::demo By using the `allow-create` attribute, users can create new items by typing in the input box.
 Note that for `allow-create` to work, `filterable` must be `true`.
+This example also demonstrates `default-first-option`.
+When this attribute is set to `true`, you can select the first option in the current option list by hitting enter without having to navigate with mouse or arrow keys.
 ```html
 <template>
   <el-select